-

 Are dual-class and multi-class capital structures permitted?
 If so, how common are they?

-UK companies can have any number of classes of share, with different rights and restrictions attaching to each class.
-Indeed, dual- and multi-class capital structures are common in private equity and venture capital backed structures, joint ventures and other closely held companies.
-Specific rights that can be varied include (among other things) dividend entitlements, voting rights and board appointment rights.
+UK companies can have multiple classes of shares with varying rights, such as dividend entitlements, voting rights and board appointment rights attached to them.
 It is common for a company to issue equity shares (such as “ordinary shares”), which give the holder a right to participate in a percentage of the company’s profits and typically carry full voting rights, and non-equity or debt shares (such as “preference shares”), which give the holder a right to a fixed return and usually carry more limited, or no, voting rights.
-Despite the name, however, non-equity/debt shares are not a debt instrument and do not confer the right to enforce payment or force a company into liquidation.
-It is not uncommon for a publicly traded company to have both equity and non-equity shares admitted to trading.
+Despite their name, non-equity shares are not debt instruments and do not confer the right to enforce payment or force a company into liquidation.
+Publicly traded companies often have both equity and non-equity shares admitted to trading.

 -